 When small-scale fishers and bottom-trawlers collide, tensions and conflict arises.

-After two years hard labour onboard a Chinese trawling vessel, a Liberian fisher reflects on his time and experiences trawling in the country’s waters.
+After two years working onboard a Chinese trawling vessel, a Liberian fisher reflects on his time and experiences trawling in the country’s waters.

 Sylvester and Cole reflect on the origins of the 6-mile nautical limit for trawler vessels and discuss what has changed since then.

-Dawda Foday Saine from Gambia representing the Confederation of African Artisanal Fisheries Professional Organisations (CAOPA), explaining that bottom trawling is an irresponsible method of fishing which is a threat to responsible fishing, especially by small-scale, artisanal fishers who cannot compete with industrial scale bottom trawling.
+Dawda Foday Saine from Gambia representing the Confederation of African Artisanal Fisheries Professional Organisations (CAOPA), explaining that bottom trawling is an irresponsible method of fishing which is a threat small-scale, artisanal fishers who often cannot compete with industrial scale bottom trawling.